BIO

 MSc Counselling Studies (distinction), The University of Edinburgh

-BSc (Hons) Medical Physiology, The University of Manchester
+BSc (Hons) Physiology, The University of Manchester

 EXHIBITIONS